Reformation in the Kingdom of Hungary: Reformed Church

 For the Transylvanian Saxons were King Ferdinand's faithful supporters, his officials did not intervene when the Saxon pastors elected their first superintendent, or bishop, Paul Wiener, a refugee from Ferdinand's Duchy of Carniola, in February 1553.
 The Saxons did not sever all links to the Catholic Church.
 When Nicolaus Olahus was installed as Archbishop of Esztergom, the deans of Hermanstadt and Kronstadt offered him to pay the customary "cathedral interests".
 Olahus urged the deans to abandon their "heretic" views, but they ignored his demands.
-Pál Bornemissza, the newly appointed Catholic bishop of Transylvania, convoked a synod to make preparation for the re-Catholization of the deaneries under his jurisdiction.
+Pál Bornemissza, the newly appointed Catholic bishop of Transylvania, convoked a synod to make preparation for the re-Catholicization of the deaneries under his jurisdiction.
 Although the Saxons of Bistritz were ready to remit the customary fees to him, they stated that the bishop should "remain quiet and peaceful" in matters of conscience, liturgy and theology.
 The presence of Ferdinand's mercenaries strengthened the Catholics' position in eastern Hungary.
 The new bishop of Várad, Mátyás Zabardi, banned the Reformed clergy from his diocese.
 Protestant pastors who chose to remain were to adjust some obviously Calvinist decrees adopted at their previous synods to demonstrate their adherence to Evangelical theology.

 Political scene was changing quickly.
 When Ferdinand withdrew his mercenaries from Transylvania, Bornemissza left his diocese and the Transylvanian bishopric was left vacant.
 In 1556, the Diet elected Petrovics vice-regent to govern the country until the return of Queen Isabella and John Sigismund.
 During the interregnum, Petrovics initiated a religious debate between Evangelical and Reformed preachers in Kolozsvár.
 The Three Nations' delegates celebrated the Queen's and her son's return with much pomp in October 1556.
 The Diet secularized all properties of the bishoprics of Transylvania and Várad.
 The Queen strove for religious peace and the Diet decreed that "everyone might hold the faith of his choice, together with the new rites or the older ones, without offence to any".
 The wording is misleading: the decree did not enact religious tolerance, but promoted the peaceful co-habitation of Catholics and Evangelicals.
 In practice, the Catholic priests' free movement was limited to Catholic aristocrats' domains.
 In 1557, the Evangelical pastors held a synod and divided the Transylvanian church district along ethnic lines.
 Ferenc Dávid, Kolozsvár's popular town pastor, was elected the Hungarian district's first superintendent.
 Dávid, as historian Gábor Barta emphasizes, had a "sceptical mind" that "drove him from one crisis of faith to another".
 Around 1557, his studies of Zwinglian theology weakened his Lutheran conviction, but he eagerly defended traditional Christology against Stancaro.
 Although Stancaro had to leave Hungary, his Christology deeply influenced his pupil, Tamás Arany.

 Péter Melius Juhász's house in Debrecen.
 Melius Juhász was an influential leader of the Hungarian Reformed Church in the late 16th century.